Here is everything you need to know to be well-prepared for the Valbona Theth hike in Albanian Alps.

 STEP 2.
 When is the best time to do Valbona Theth hike?

-Hiking season in Albanian Alps starts around May and lasts until mid-October, depending on ever-changing weather.
+The hiking season in Albanian Alps starts around May and lasts until mid-October, depending on the ever-changing weather.

 July and August are good months to complete Valbona-Theth hike because most of the snow on the trail will have melted by then.
 Also, the rainfall possibility is much lower.
 The downside, though, it is also a peak hiking season, hence, the trails get very busy.

 I would say, September must be a perfect time to do this hike as there are fewer people on the trail and the weather is still good.
 While shoulder season in May-early June could be an option.
 However, chances are that paths will be still covered in snow and ice.

 Finally, winters are known for heavy snowfalls.
 That means it would not be possible to trek from Valbona to Theth in winter.
 We hiked in July and still came across a section of snow that was a little sketchy and required extra caution to pass it.